Skip to the main content

 • Perform lifts and transfers and help patients correctly position themselves

-• Assist with and teach patients activities such as stretching and individual exercises
+• Help with patients and teach activities such as stretching and individual exercises

 • Re-educate patients on posture and gait